SimVascular/svFSIplus/README.md

 svFSIplus solver simulation parameters are stored in an XML-format file.
 The XML file organization and keyword names replicate the original text format using the following conversion rules
 - Spaces in keywords names are replaced by underscores
-- An additional value after a colon is replaced by an XML atttibute used to identify the value.
+- An additional value after a colon is replaced by an XML attribute used to identify the value.
 For example: `Add equation: FSI` is replaced by `<Add_equation type="FSI" >`.
 - Parameters with sub-elements are replaced by an XML element with sub-elements.
-For exmaple `Add equation: FSI { sub-elements }` is replaced by `<Add_equation type="FSI" > xml-sub-elements </Add_equation>`.
+For example `Add equation: FSI { sub-elements }` is replaced by `<Add_equation type="FSI" > xml-sub-elements </Add_equation>`.

 Example: The original text
 ```